Accident Reconstruction: Like CSI for Car and Motorcycle Crashes

 Car accidentsMotorcycle AccidentsPersonal Injury Law

-As a Denver personal injury attorney, I have to deal with a lot of “he-said/she-said” events.
+As a personal injury attorney in Denver, I have to deal with a lot of “he-said/she-said” events.
 I am hired by victims of car or motorcycle accidents who desperately need to prove that the other driver caused the accident, but if the other driver is lying about how the accident happened, the case can become stuck.

 That’s when I hire forensic engineers to find the truth.
 I often hire companies that can reconstruct accidents, helping me to prove that my client was the victim so that I can secure a proper settlement for them.
 One of my favorite accident reconstruction companies is Knott Laboratory, which is based right here in Colorado.
 I recently chatted with one of their engineers, Ricky L. Nguyen, about the work they do and I thought I’d share some of what we discussed.